open-dollar/od-contracts/README.md

 }
 ```

-The JSON output may also include extra params informative purposes and for execution params for the scripts themselves.
+The JSON output may also include extra params for informative purposes and for execution params for the scripts themselves.
 Please do not alter the generated outputs in any way.
 This will invalidate the proposal.

+The current list of governance operations that can be proposed:

+- Add Collateral: Adding a new collateral type to the system which can be borrowed against
+- Modify Parameters: Modify any parameters in a contract that inherits Modifiable.sol
+- Add Nitro Rewards: add rewards to the nitro pool.
+- ERC20 Transfer: transfer erc20 tokens from a target contract.
+- Update Delay: Update the time delay on the timelock controller contract.

 #### Steps for submitting a proposal
 1. Fill in necessarry data in the input Json template.
-2. Generate the Proposal with `yarn propose -g /path-to-input/new-proposal-file.json`
+2. Generate the Proposal with `yarn propose -g /gov-input/new-Proposal.json`
-3.
+3. Push your changes up to github so someone else can re-generate the proposal with the same params in order to verify.
+3. After Verification, Submit the proposal with `yarn propose -s /gov-output/11111111-proposalType.json`
+4. Vote on a proposal with `yarn propose -v /gov-output/11111111-proposalType.json`
+5. Queue a proposal with `yarn propose -q /gov-output/11111111-proposalType.json`
+6. Execute a proposal with `yarn propose -x /gov-output/11111111-proposalType.json`

+#### Proposal Types

 ##### Add Collateral